codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+How was the snow globe feeling after the storm?
+A little shaken.

 ## Home Server Up-Time